-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.

 GEOG 1133 World Geography

 This survey course's content emphasizes the relationship of human beings to their geographic environment.
 Students study various climatic and geographic regions of the world in relation to their influence on human activity.